Giphy/GiphyAPI/README.md

 + <b>Optimized renditions</b> for mobile to deliver GIFs that load fast and consume less bandwidth - see rendition guide [here](#rendition-guide)
 + <b>MP4s and Webps</b> of every GIF!
 + <b>MPAA rating filters</b> supported across all endpoints

-[Giphy Labs](http://giphy.com/labs) is a great place to see various implementations of the Giphy API.
-Learn more about the rest in the documentation below.

 ###### Host